 Diabetes is a chronic disease in which the body is unable to effectively process blood sugar.
 Insulin is a hormone secreted by the pancreas that removes sugar from the blood and stores it in muscle, fat, and liver cells.
 In Type 1, there is an insulin deficiency due to autoimmune destruction of insulin-producing cells in the pancreas; in Type 2, the more common form of the disease, there is insulin resistance in combination with progressive failure of insulin-producing cells to compensate.

 Both types appear to be linked to genetics, and lifestyle and environmental factors may also play a role in both.
 Some women develop diabetes during pregnancy, which puts them at increased risk for developing Type 2 diabetes postpartum.
 People with Type 1 diabetes must inject insulin to live.
 Type 2 often can be controlled with diet and exercise, and sometimes may be treated with medications or insulin injections.

 Inadequately treated diabetes can lead to major health complications, such as heart and kidney failure, stroke, limb amputation, blindness, chronic pain, and death.

-Give to the Diabetes Center Research and Development Fund.
+Support advancements in research and diabetes care through the Diabetes Center Research and Development Fund.